 With what age-group will I be working?

-ECE practitioners work with children from birth to eight years of age.
+ECE practitioners work with children from birth to six years of age.
 The ECE Program focuses on this age-group.

 Explain the work experience requirements and how they differ?

 50 hours of volunteer or paid work experience

 Before entering the ECE program you are required to complete 50 hours of paid or volunteer work experience with groups of children between birth and six years of age.
 This requirement serves two purposes:

 - It gives you the opportunity to assess your interest in pursuing this program by acquainting you with some of the realities of working in the field of early childhood education.

 - It gives your work supervisor(s), through the letter of reference, an opportunity to comment on your personal suitability and potential for training in early childhood education.

 When you apply for your provincial licences after receiving your diploma, you must provide evidence of 500 hours of work experience, either paid or volunteer.
 Practicums do not count towards these hours.
 The Ministry of Children and Family Development - Child Care branch has details for early childhood educators about the work experience licence requirement.

 Where can I do my work experience hours?